 Replacing old tires

 Even if your vehicle's tires have enough tread, show no signs of damage and are not vibrating, you should inspect the age of the tire.
 If your tires are more than six years old, you should consider replacing them.
 Tires begin to deteriorate internally after a certain period of time and can be a safety concern for drivers.
 You can identify the tire's age by finding out when it was manufactured.
 The manufacture date typically is listed as four numbers inside an oval on your tire's sidewall.
 The four digits 1220 on your tire show the week of the year as the first two numbers and the year in the last two.
+Your tire might age more quickly in particularly hot and humid areas, so keep that in mind.
+As your tire ages, inspect for cracks in the sidewall.
+It is also a good idea to have the professionals at C&S Car Company inspect your tires on a regular basis to ensure they comply with manufacturer recommendations.

 Make tire maintenance a priority